Blue Mountain School Marks its 30 Year Anniversary

 This year BMS is marking its 30th year of providing pre-school through middle school education with a day long reunion to celebrate the efforts of the BMS community and the accomplishments of past students.
 BMS alumni have gone on to become computer scientists, engineers, a teacher, a lawyer, a physician’s assistant, a writer, an artist, a forensic biologist, an architect, chef and more.

-hands-on approach to education with a focus on critical thinking and the arts.
+Born out of the homeschooling movement in 1981, BMS has always provided a holistic and hands-on approach to education with a focus on critical thinking and the arts.
 For many years it operated as a parent-run cooperative and has early roots in Waldorf education, a philosophy put forth by the founder of anthropology, Rudolf Steiner.

 One of the first BMS teachers was Alwyn Moss, a trained Waldorf kindergarten teacher who currently lives in Blacksburg.
 Moss describes the Waldorf educational philosophy as one that emphasizes the importance of sensory experiences, imitation and trusting relationships.
 “I was deeply convinced of the value of rhythms, creative play, fantasy and imagination, art and music, and nourishing a sense of the sacredness of nature and life for the young child,” Moss remembers.